 Retirement Guys: Boston proves itWritten by Nolan Baker Mark Clair | | email@example.com

-If you are a believer in God, I suggest that you be in constant prayer for those affected by this tragedy.
-There are also other ways to show support such as various relief funds that have been established.
+If you are a believer in God, I suggest you be in constant prayer for those affected by this tragedy.
+There are also other ways to show support, such as various relief funds that have been established.
 Below is a list of ways to help some of the victims of the bombing.
-If you are reading this in print and cannot go to the links below, this list was taken from The Huffington Post website at http://www.huffington post.com/2013/04/15/help-boston-marathonvictims_n_3087183.html.
+This list was taken from The Huffington Post website.

-Jeff Bauman, a spectator who lost both legs in the aftermath of the blasts, will likely face hefty medical bills as he begins to recover.
+- Jeff Bauman, a spectator who lost both legs in the aftermath of the blasts, will likely face hefty medical bills as he begins to recover.
 To help offset the costs, friends and family have launched the Bucks For Bauman fundraiser.
-Find out how you can get involved here.
 Bauman’s family is also asking people to send letters of support to Jeff.
-Mail can be sent to: Jeff Bauman C/O Jen Joyce at 117 Tyngsboro Road.
-Westford, MA 01886 or Jeff Bauman C/O Jen Joyce P.O.
-Box 261 Chelmsford, MA, 01824.
+Mail can be sent to: Jeff Bauman, c/o Jen Joyce, 117 Tyngsboro Road, Westford, MA 01886 or Jeff Bauman, c/o Jen Joyce, P.O.
+Box 261, Chelmsford, MA 01824.

-While waiting for his dad to cross the finish line, Martin Richard, 8, was killed in the blast and his younger sister, Jane, had her leg amputated in the aftermath.
+- While waiting for their dad to cross the finish line, Martin Richard, 8, was killed in the blast and his younger sister, whose name has not been released, had her leg amputated in the aftermath.
 Their mother, Denise, was also hospitalized with serious injuries.
 To help the family get through this devastating period, friends and family have established the Richard Family Fund.

 Bad things happen, but good things come out of it.
-I don’t necessarily think, “things happen for a reason.”
+I don’t necessarily think “things happen for a reason.”
 Things happen.
 After things happen comes our response.
 How do we respond?
-Ultimately, good comes out of us.
+Ultimately the good comes out of us.
 Look at the outpouring of support from our entire country in the aftermath of Boston.
-Warren is starting a ministry based on mental illness as a result of his son’s death.
+Rick Warren is starting a ministry based on mental illness as a result of his son’s death.
 We will see much more good come out of the Boston tragedy in the months to come.